bitprj/devrel/IMC_WhyReact/blog.md

     styles={myStyles} // passing styles
     animes={myAnimes} // passing animes
   />,
-  document.getElementById('root')
+  document.getElementById("root")
 );
 ```

-Hopefully, you now have a better understanding of what React is and why it's used.
+Hopefully, you now have a better understanding of what React is and why it"s used.
 I highly encourage you to make your own React apps, no other method of learning comes close in terms of enjoyment and improvement potential.
 Below are some great resources to get you started on your React journey.
 Thank you for reading!

-<a href='https://reactjs.org/tutorial/tutorial.html'>React Tic-Tac-Toe Beginner Tutorial</a>
+<a href="https://reactjs.org/tutorial/tutorial.html">React Tic-Tac-Toe Beginner Tutorial</a>

-<a href='https://www.freecodecamp.org/news/yes-react-is-taking-over-front-end-development-the-question-is-why-40837af8ab76/'>An article that goes more in depth on what this blog covers</a>
+<a href="https://www.freecodecamp.org/news/yes-react-is-taking-over-front-end-development-the-question-is-why-40837af8ab76/">An article that goes more in depth on what this blog covers</a>

-<a href='https://scrimba.com/p/p7P5Hd/Index'>Scrimba: A Great Interactive Resource for learning how to write React code</a>
+<a href="https://scrimba.com/p/p7P5Hd/Index">Scrimba: A Great Interactive Resource for learning how to write React code</a>